Constitution of the Southern Counties Amateur Bands Association

 7.2 Extraordinary General Meeting (EGM)

-a) An EGM may be called by the Executive Committee or by the Secretary at the written request of representatives of five (5) different Members of scaba.
+a) An EGM may be called by the Executive Committee, or by the Secretary at the written request of representatives of 5 different Members and/or Associate Members of scaba.

-b) 21 days’ notice of the meeting shall be provided to all Members and to the current Executive Committee, President and Vice Presidents.
+b) 14 days’ notice of the EGM shall be given to all Members, Associate Members, the current Executive Committee, President and Vice Presidents.
 The notice shall state the reason why the meeting has been called, and by whom.

 c) discussion at the meeting will be restricted to the matter for which it was called.